Your hectic day has finally lulled to a stop.

 Start trying to find what will emotionally, mentally, and spiritually fulfill you.
 This will require you to look inwards and to possibly ignore everything that everyone has ever told you about who you “should” be.

 Self-fulfillment is 100% personal and up to you to discover.
 No one can hand it to you on a silver platter.
 You have to explore what sets your soul on fire and makes your heart sing.
 YOU have to take the steps, set the goals, and put in the effort because if you don’t, you will wind up feeling empty and unfulfilled.

 Remember, your destiny is in your hands.
 Once you start taking a proactive approach to your life, you will likely feel much better.

 Feeling our emotions and actively embracing them flies directly in the face of everything we’ve been taught growing up.

 In particular, emotions like anger and sadness are shunned and largely feared because of their ferocious power.
 Such emotions are usually buried and expressed through sports, alcohol binges, workaholism, or relationship conflicts.

 One powerful and healthy way of letting your emotions out is through catharsis.
 Catharsis, when done in a safe and private environment, is immensely liberating.
 Different forms of catharsis include intense exercise, screaming, dancing, laughing, and crying.
 I personally enjoy crying and punching catharsis because I struggle with repressed grief and rage.

-Other passive forms of catharsis include art therapy and journaling.
+Other passive forms of catharsis include art therapy and journaling (check out our self-love journal.)
 In my book “Awakened Empath,” I also explore a technique called SOAR which helps you to experience and regulate intense emotions.
 (You can check out our Youtube channel for some examples of SOAR put into action.)